yatna/macc/docs/Update Schema Guide.md

 # Update Schema Guide

+## Introduction

+Follow this guide if you have made changes to the database schema and you want the changes to be reflected in your PostgreSQL database.

 All commands are to be run on the machine where the application has been installed.

 If you installed the application on a VM, start up the VM and run the following commands on the VM.

+This guide assumes that the project is running on Django version **1.6.x**.
+If you are using Django version **1.7** and above, then you may use the built-in database migration tool (see below).

 **Warning**: The instructions below will drop the current `webapp` database and all information stored in this database will be lost.